AnLoMinus/CTF/README.md

 - (CTF) frameworks, libraries, resources, softwares and tutorials.
 - This list aims to help starters as well as seasoned CTF players to find everything related to CTFs at one place.

-### Contributing

-Please take a quick look at the [contribution guidelines](https://github.com/apsdehal/ctf-tools/blob/master/CONTRIBUTING.md) first.

-#### _If you know a tool that isn't present here, feel free to open a pull request._

 ### Why?

-It takes time to build up collection of tools used in CTF and remember them all.
-This repo helps to keep all these scattered tools at one place.
+- It takes time to build up collection of tools used in CTF and remember them all.
+- This repo helps to keep all these scattered tools at one place.

 ### Contents